sadityalal/gradle-project-app/README.md

 > **Best Practices:**
 > Developers should push their changes only to the `develop` branch.
 After thorough code reviews and testing, approved changes are merged into the `main` branch, which triggers the deployment to the production environment.
 This ensures stability and maintains a clean release process.
+> In this project, I have kept Helm-charts and ArgoCD configuration in different repository then Application code to not to expose configuration to employee who doesnt need to know about this.

 ---